propenster/propenster/README.md

 I write code, engineer software and application programming interfaces (APIS) that connect several financial institutions, tech companies and government institutions together.

 I am self-motivated and determined.
 I also love to seek mentoring from other engineers. :octocat:

-I write a lot [Rust](https://www.rust-lang.org/) code.
-Also, If I'm not fooling around with [Python](https://python.org) using [Django Framework](https://djangoproject.com) and [Django REST Framework](https://www.django-rest-framework.org/), I am probably writing [Java](https://java.com), or what I get paid to do daily now, building Enterprise-scale FinTech RESTful APIs with [C# and ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core).
-I am also obsessed with creating my database using scripts (rather than GUIs). :+1:
+I write a lot [Rust](https://www.rust-lang.org/) code joyfully and opensourcefully at an unstoppable pace.
+To currently pay bills (this may change in the future), I use [Java](https://java.com), [C# and ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core) and TypeScript to build Enterprise software solutions. :+1:

-I love open source and I must also say that I eat bugs for breakfast...
+I love open source, I collaborate with other link minds to make our world a better place.
+I eat bugs for breakfast...

+I use tabs not spaces except if I'm on VIM :+1:

-- 🔭 I like randomly working on unfinished startup projects [WagLister](https://github.com/propenster/WagLister) and [Tikki](https://github.com/propenster/Tikki) :+1:
+- 🔭 :+1:
 - 🌱 I’m currently Building Fluent API's with ASP.NET Core, Heavy FinTech APIS, REST and SOAP WebServices for companies whose valuation are in 8 figures USD...
 - I also write production-grade rust code on a daily basis.
 - 👯 I’m looking to collaborate on any project that benefits mankind.